Arugula is a tangy salad green that grows best in the Bay Area’s cooler seasons.

-As a member of the cabbage family (Brassicaceae), arugula is cousin to cauliflower, turnips, kale, and sweet alyssum.
+As a member of the cabbage family (Brassicaceae), arugula is cousin to cauliflower, turnips, kale, and the mustards.
 Also known as rocket or Mediterranean salad, arugula (Eruca vesicaria ssp. sativa) makes an easy addition to any foodscape.
 Arugula grows rather quickly.
 Within 40 to 50 days after planting seeds, you can begin harvesting its tasty leaves.
 Because arugula grows so quickly, it makes a good catch crop.
 Catch crops are those plants added between bigger crops, to maintain soil microorganisms and to reduce erosion.

 Arugula plants look like a deeply lobed, open growth lettuce.
 Some arugula plants will only reach 8” while others can be more than 3’ tall.
 Arugula seed pods look much like many other cabbage family plants: they are long, narrow pods filled with rows of seeds.
 As temperatures begin to rise, arugula plants will bolt, sending up a flowering stalk (pedicle) with lovely, edible flowers.
 You can slow this process by making arugula part of your shade garden.
 Being a shallow-rooted plant, arugula can also be grown in containers.